 If you try something and focus on the instant results, you are uncommitted and devoid of imagination because while you have on foot in the process of trying Moe’s swing, you still have one foot outside – in case it doesn’t work.
 You lack trust in the process.
 You are changing your swing with a parachute on your back in case it doesn’t work.

-I have never seen anyone try anything and achieve long term success.
+I have never seen anyone try anything and achieve long-term success.
 Successful people make decisions and commitments.
 They don’t need parachutes.
 They work through the process and make adjustments until they have success.

-True imagination requires a clear picture of the goal and a commitment to the accomplishment.
+Right imagination requires a clear picture of the goal and a commitment to the accomplishment.
 My suggestion is that you commit to Moe’s swing, imagine yourself swinging like him and then get to work to match the model.